-The champagne and strawberry cupcakes were a huge hit and I decided to share the recipe so I could have it to reference later instead of making it up as I go each time, which is a bad habit I don’t really intend to break soon.
+These delicious strawberry champagne cupcakes were one of the flavors I featured at Princess A’s first party, and they were a HUGE hit!
+So, I decided to share the recipe so I could have it to reference later instead of making it up as I go each time… a bad habit from pre-blog baking days for recipes I’m not posting.

 Fun fact, but did you know that not all sparkling wines can be called champagne?
 The “champagne” designation is reserved for sparkling wines made in the Champagne region of France and there are actually treaties and international laws protecting this labeling.
-I personally used a California sparkling wine for both the cupcakes at Princess’ party and the batch I made this week. 😉
+Everything not from the Champagne region will be labeled “sparkling wine.”

 - 1 cup granulated sugar